 - Help your child’s speech development: Teeth aren’t only for chewing (although that is a pretty important job they do!), they also help us all to form words.
 The shape of our mouths and teeth are vitally important for us to help develop our speech and use our language every day.
 The child needs the first set so they can start learning to talk as early as possible.

 - Decay in baby teeth: If our 3 year old’s teeth have decay, this might make it harder for them to eat certain foods and get the nutrition that they need to grow up fit and healthy.

 - Decay can cause permanent damage: Decay in baby teeth can cause damage in the permanent set below.
 You don’t want to let your 3 year old damage the set of teeth that they will be using for the rest of their lives.

-ADVICE ON HOW TO CARE FOR YOUR 3 YEAR OLD’S TEETH
+HOW TO CARE FOR YOUR 3 YEAR OLD’S TEETH

 As I have proven in the section above, just because baby teeth are only here for a few years, they still need to be cared for.
 It’s quick and easy to make sure that your